JAmcevoy/Peace_of_Mind/README.md

   - The landing includes a section that describes briefly the contents of each of the pages.
   - This section's purpose is to pique the interest of the user and encourage them to learn more and the other pages.
+  - Using Flexbox, I made the photos and information sit next to each other on larger screens.
+  - I put the photo in a circle to give the section a playful but organized look.
+For smaller screens, this image drops below the text section and goes back to square this is to make the page more linear on mobile and tablet devices.

 ![Welcome Page](https://github.com/JAmcevoy/Peace_of_Mind/blob/main/assets/images/landing%20page%20one.JPG)